roadwarriorslive/Pipulate/README.md

 Welcome to Pipulate, a free and open source SEO tool that crawls sites directly into Google Docs, producing pretty, interactive sitemap visualizations--sort of an elusive Holy Grails of the SEO industry.
-But Pipulate is also an all-purpose Swiss Army Knife for all sorts of data-mashups.
-Key capabilities include:
+But Pipulate is also an all-purpose Swiss Army Knife for all sorts of data-mashups, including...

 ## Key Capabilties of The System
 - Let you perform tightly controlled site-crawls directly into spreadsheet.